hughperkins/coriander/doc/assumptions.md

 - hostside (ie byvalue) gpu buffers should not have vmem offsets added to kernel declaration
 - thread virtual mem address space throughout device code
+- revamp how structs work, so we actually modify the type, rather than just modifying gep etc
+  - probably implies creating our own struct representation, which is mutable
+    - would need to link all usages of each instance in to it somehow